 Another way to control jealousies is to admit them out loud.
 Talking about why you are jealous can often lead to the rationalization that there is no need for it.

 Complete Emotional Control

-Avoid suppressing your emotions.
+For managing your emotions effectively, avoid suppressing your emotions.
 Instead, learn how to deal with them appropriately.
 Journaling your emotions each day can help you sort through positive and negative reactions.

 Relaxation and breathing techniques are a common management technique that can help with all emotions.
 Living a healthy lifestyle can also contribute to the ability to control emotions.